How to claim your EIS tax reliefs: capital gains tax

 Following income tax relief, the pair of incentives surrounding targeting capital gains - CGT deferral and disposal relief - are some of the most significant offered by the scheme for many investors.

-The first - CGT deferral relief - is offered to investors at the point of investment, and allows investors to defer a payment of CGT that has arose from the sale of any other asset (providing the gain is invested into EIS-eligible shares).
+The first - CGT deferral relief - is offered to investors at the point of investment, and allows investors to defer a payment of CGT that has arisen from the sale of any other asset (providing the gain is invested into EIS-eligible shares).

 This effectively means that investors can treat gains they have acquired from shares, property sales, or any other chargeable asset as though they had been acquired in future years, offering investors the power to reorganise their tax liabilities to best make use of annual tax allowances and personal circumstances.